ysyk2021/building-high-performance-teams-in-the-workplace-strategies-for-achieving-results/src/chapter-1-1.md

-# Defining High-Performance Teams and Their Importance in the Workplace

 High-performance teams are essential for achieving success in the workplace.
 In this chapter, we will define high-performance teams and explore why they are important.